Caroline Simmons: Tenure

+Cabinet

 Prior to being sworn into office, Mayor-elect Simmons appointed State Senator Patricia Billie Miller, Cradle to Career President Bridget Fox, and Stamford Health President Kathleen Silard to serve as co-chairs for her transition team.
 Miller was the most senior legislator among the Stamford delegation and an ally to Simmons throughout her mayoral campaign.
 Fox previously served in the City of Stamford under Mayors Malloy and Pavia.
 Fox was later appointed as Simmons' chief of staff.

 After being sworn in as Mayor, Simmons announced she would retain two cabinet members from the previous administration: Sandra Dennies as Director of Administration, and Ted Jankowski as Director of Public Safety, Health, and Welfare.
 Dennies and Jankowski were both incumbents in their positions who served under Mayor Martin.
 Dennies had previously served as Director of Administration under Mayor Malloy.
 Jankowski was nominated by Mayor Pavia in 2012 and reappointed by Martin for both of his terms.
-Six months after being reappointed, Jankowski announced he would step down from the position.
-Simmons nominated Assistant Police Chief Louis DeRubeis as Jankowski's replacement.

 Simmons brought in new appointments for cabinet positions including Matthew Quinones as Director of Operations, Doug Dalena as Director of Legal Affairs, and Loren Nadres as Director of Economic Development.
 Quinones had previously served on Stamford's Board of Representatives since 2013, including as President of the Board from 2017 to 2021.
 Dalena left his position as Deputy General Counsel to Governor Lamont to accept the position in Stamford.
 Nadres had worked in New York City on economic issues for over a decade prior to accepting her role in Stamford.
 All of Simmons' appointments were approved by the Board of Representatives.
+However, the majority of Simmons' initial cabinet resigned within her first year including Jankowski, Dennies, Dalena, and Nadres.